-EXHIBIT "E" (as revised March 4, 2022)
+EXHIBIT "E"

 1. The District will increase the percentage of students with disabilities with Individualized Education Plans ("SWD") who achieve proficient-level scores on the Grades 3-8 New York English Language Arts ("ELA") and Mathematics standardized tests.

 In the 2017-2018 school year, 2% of District SWD achieved proficient-level scores, i.e., Levels 3 and 4, on the Grades 3-8 ELA and Mathematics standardized tests.